 My question (well, questions) for those who are so upset with the celebrities who may not be in support of what Kaepernick is doing are as follows:

 - Are celebrities, mainly entertainers and athletes, responsible for speaking out on social/political issues?

-- If they choose to speak out or not to speak out, why does their voice affect you so much?
+- If they choose to speak out or not, why does their voice affect you so much?

 Rapper/Actor Bow Wow received backlash when he advised that he is not into politics, or that he even cares, and implied that he is mixed so he doesn’t know what his ancestors were doing.
 Nicki Minaj received backlash when she didn’t speak out on the Orlando shooting that killed many within the LGBT community.
-Michael Jordan, the symbol of all symbols, hasn’t spoken on racial issues within the two decades that he’s been the pinnacle of black success, but now that he will donate over $2 million to the International Association of Chiefs of Police’s Institute for Community-Police Relations and the NAACP Legal Defense Fund, all is forgotten.
-It’s just pathetic to me.
+Michael Jordan, the symbol of all symbols, hasn’t spoken on racial issues within the three decades that he’s been the pinnacle of black success.
+But now that he will donate over $2 million to the International Association of Chiefs of Police’s Institute for Community-Police Relations and the NAACP Legal Defense Fund, all is forgotten.
+Pathetic.
 These celebrities are not politicians and most of them aren’t scholars, so stop putting so much weight on their perspective because, truth be told, they know just as much if not less than you do.